Tourgito/Joke-Generation/classification/Readme.md

 <b>LogisticRegressionModel.sav</b> -> The Logistic regression model.

-<b>GeneratedJokes.csv</b> -> The file that contains the generated jokes, which hasn't categorized yet.

 <b>GeneratedJokesClassification.py</b> -> The code that categorized the generated jokes and archives them in a file.